 VCO Freq.
 Adjust

-This input is summed in with the VCO TUNE potentiometer to set the voltage to the VCO, and thus the reference frequency when the OPLS is using the internal VCO.
-The impedance to this input in 1 kΩ and can accept voltages from -10V to +10V and should tune over entire VCO range, provided that the VCO TUNE potentiometer is set in the middle of the VCO range.
+This input is summed in with the VCO TUNE potentiometer to set the voltage applied to the VCO, and thus the reference frequency when the OPLS is using the internal VCO.
+The impedance of this input is 1 kΩ and it can accept voltages from -10V to +10V which will tune the reference frequency over the entire VCO range, provided that the VCO TUNE potentiometer is set in the middle of its range.

 As described above in the Error Signal (DC) section, the charge pump (CP) output is proportional to phase-error when phase-locked, but the slope is proportional to the value of N. This means that when N is increased, the same voltage on the CP monitor reflects twice as much phase-error.
 The result is that the input to the loop filter has half as much gain with N=16 than with N=8.
 To compensate, the OPLS internally increases the gain of the Loop Filter by a factor of N so the user does not see a change in the closed-loop gain when changing the value of N.

 The charge pump in the OPLS outputs a signal proportional to the phase-error and the transfer function is as shown in figure 3.
 However, the OPLS will typically be used to control a frequency-tunable device (such as a laser).
 In this configuration, the effective loop filter is not the one shown in figure 3, but includes a extra integration corresponding to converting the phase-error input to a frequency error.
 Thus, ƒI sets the frequency transition from single-integration to double-integration and ƒI from single-integration to proportional feedback.
 It is important to understand this 'hidden' integrator when configuring the loop filter parameters.

 The phase-noise specified in the Specifications above is referenced to the phase frequency detector (PFD) at 1 Hz.
 To convert that to the noise measured on the actual beat-note, it must be rescaled with the following formula:

 D2-135 Phase-Noise Floor = -213 + 20Log(N) + 10Log(FREF)